35 Veteran Breastfeeders Give Their Best Advice to Newbies

 "Don’t base your supply by what you pump.
 Judge if baby gets enough by their diapers and weight gain.
 And if it doesn’t work out, don’t be hard on yourself.
 The most important this is baby is fed and mommy isn’t stressed."

 "The second night is the absolute hardest.
 The cluster feeding coupled with loss of sleep will make you want to hand your baby to the nurses and tell them to supplement.
 Just stay the course.
 It’s only temporary."

 "It really CAN get better!
 Those first 3 weeks are HARD!
 Then by 4 months things are a breeze!
 Best advice: take time to latch and if it isn't right or hurts, pop a finger in to break the seal.
 Re-latch as many times as needed!
 When it's RIGHT, it doesn't hurt."

 "Forget everything else, and focus on enjoying being still while you nourish your child.
-Once you’re able, use a Boba Wrap, then you can feed on the go anywhere, anytime."
+Once you’re able, use this wrap, then you can feed on the go anywhere, anytime."

 "One day at a time.
 So many times I was ready to throw in the towel.
 The mentality of "I'll make it through this day and we will see tomorrow" has gotten me to 7 months so far!"

 "Your baby will want to feed 100 times more than you realize.”